What is Futsal? Everything You Need to Know

 Where did the name Futsal come from?

 The word Futsal comes from different countries.
-It comes from the Portuguese futebol de salão and Spanish fútbol sala or fútbol de salón.
+It comes from the Portuguese futebol de salão and the Spanish fútbol sala or fútbol de salón.

 What are the best teams in the sport’s history at the international level?